 Scholarships/grants offered by Ouachita Baptist University are awarded for 8 regular semesters of study (summer school not included).
 University scholarships awarded to transfer students will be reduced by the number of semesters previously attended at another institution.
 Scholarships are automatically renewed each semester provided students maintain the cumulative grade point required for the scholarship and maintain all satisfactory progress requirements.
 Grade points are checked at the end of each semester.
 One semester of warning is allowed for those students who have not maintained the required grade point.
-[There will not be a warning semester for those students who do not meet minimum satisfactory progress guidelines as stated above.]
 If the required grade point is not reached by the end of the next regular semester, the scholarship is dropped.
 In the event the student later raises the GPA to the required level, a written appeal for reinstatement of the scholarship may be made to the Director of Student Financial Services (with the exception of Trustee Scholarships which cannot be reinstated once they have been dropped).